Robert Lawson Vaught: Work

 Vaught's work is primarily focused on model theory.
 In 1957, he and Tarski introduced elementary submodels and the Tarski–Vaught test characterizing them.
 In 1962, he and Michael D. Morley pioneered the concept of a saturated structure.
 His investigations on countable models of first-order theories led him to the Vaught conjecture stating that the number of countable models of a complete first-order theory (in a countable language) is always either finite, or countably infinite, or equinumerous with the real numbers.
 Vaught's "Never 2" theorem states that a complete first-order theory cannot have exactly two nonisomorphic countable models.

-He considered his best work was his paper "Invariant sets in topology and logic", introducing the Vaught transform.
+He considered his best work his paper "Invariant sets in topology and logic", introducing the Vaught transform.
 He is known for the Tarski–Vaught test for elementary substructures, the Feferman–Vaught theorem, the Łoś–Vaught test for completeness and decidability, the Vaught two-cardinal theorem, and his conjecture on the nonfinite axiomatizability of totally categorical theories (this work eventually led to geometric stability theory).